Two most common types of cabinets for pull out shelf installation

 For cabinets that have a half or partial depth shelf at the rear of the cabinet you will first need to remove the L brackets from the front of the cabinet slides (the end with the wheels).
 Next set one slide in place with the rear bracket resting on the half shelf and level the front of the slide.
 Mark the location of the slide and secure it to the cabinet face frame with a #6 screw in the top hole of the slide.
 Make the hole as close to the middle of the cabinet face frame as possible and it is best to pre-drill the hole with a 3/32" bit.
 Mark the other face frame at the same height as the first and secure the second slide in the same manor as the first.
 Now you can put the shelf in position by lift the wheels on the rear of the shelf over the wheels on the cabinet slides.
 If the opening is too wide it will be necessary to use the spacers provided to get the proper fit.
 If the opening is more than 1/4" wider than the shelf it will be necessary to obtain thicker spacers to install the shelf.
 If you cannot find spacers locally you can order them at www.kitchenpulloutshelf.com.
 Slide the shelf closed and align the shelf to sit square in the cabinet.
 Carefully extend the shelf and mark the location of one of the rear brackets.
 Install a screw in one of the sideways slotted holes in the bracket.
 Close the shelf and double check the slide alignment.
 Extend the shelf again and mark and then screw the other slide into place.
 Close the shelf and check the slide alignment, adjust as necessary.
 Once the slides are adjusted and the shelf operates smoothly secure the shelf in place by installing a screw in the center hole of the brackets.

-Copyright © 2004 - 2015 Kitchen Pullout Shelf Last modified: March, 2015 Thank You Kitchen Pull Out Shelf is a division of Shelves That Slide the leader in custom kitchen pullout sliding shelving
+Copyright © 2004 - 2018 Kitchen Pullout Shelf Last modified: November, 2018 Kitchen Pull Out Shelf is a division of Shelves That Slide the leader in top quality custom kitchen pullout sliding shelving